 “I relied on myself by staying calm,” Austyn said, “and not giving it away, not throwing away shots.”

-After hitting the green and two-putting for par on the 18th, Austyn finally let out a smile.
-A big hug with his mom-caddy Melissa and he was the Texas Amateur champion.
-It’s the biggest tournament victory of his young life.
+After hitting the green and two-putting for par on the 18th, Austyn finally smiled.
+A big hug with his mom-caddy, Melissa, and he was the Texas Amateur champion.
+It was the biggest tournament victory of his young life.
 He said winning this tournament was “another level.”

-Reily’s tournament schedule is light for the rest of the summer – he’ll try to qualify for the U.S. Amateur in July in McKinney and he’s waiting to see about his status in the prestigious Western Amateur.
+Reily’s tournament schedule is light for the rest of the summer.
+He’ll try to qualify for the U.S. Amateur in July in McKinney and is waiting to see about his status in the prestigious Western Amateur.
 There’s an excellent chance that many more invitations are on the way.